 Criteria Detailed information Type of application The extent to which the organisation will ensure a transparent and fair selection process The recruitment practices of the organisation must ensure that the selection process will be fair and transparent.
 One of the key aspects of this is to ensure that the motivation of the candidate is taken into consideration as the main reason behind their selection.
 Additional criteria can be used when selecting participants for a traineeship or job, such as field of education or work experience, but only as a complement to demonstrated great motivation.
 In addition, for organisations wishing to carry out activities with young people with fewer opportunities, the application must show what specificities of this group are taken into account during the selection process.
-The appropriateness of measures to ensure the participation of young people with fewer opportunities For all those organisations wishing to carry out activities with young people with fewer opportunities, it is important to know: The organisation is aware of the Erasmus+ Inclusion and Diversity Strategy; The organisation is aware of the specificities of each subgroup of young people with fewer opportunities; The organisation has the resources (human and/or physical) to address the need of the subgroup concerned.
+The appropriateness of measures to ensure the participation of young people with fewer opportunities For all those organisations wishing to carry out activities with young people with fewer opportunities, it is important to know: • The organisation is aware of the Erasmus+ Inclusion and Diversity Strategy; • The organisation is aware of the specificities of each subgroup of young people with fewer opportunities; • The organisation has the resources (human and/or physical) to address the need of the subgroup concerned.
 The quality of the measures foreseen to avoid job substitution, routine tasks and tasks without qualifying learning impact.
 With regards the job substitution, the applicant must demonstrate that the volunteers or trainees will not replace a worker.
 In other words, the applicant will ensure that the daily operations of the organisation are not dependent on the participant carrying out their activities.
 As for the tasks, the applicant must demonstrate that they are not repetitive, but rather vary throughout the duration of the activity.
 In addition to this, in order to guarantee the activity has the learning impact sought, the tasks must be conducted with the support and mentoring of someone in the organisation's staff, and must provide a learning experience for the volunteer/ trainee.
-Volunteering and Traineeships
+Volunteering - host role Where relevant, the capacity of the applicant organisation to ensure minimum quality standards in its locations The applicant organisation should describe how it will ensure that its locations have the appropriate capacity to host volunteers.